mollyim/mollysocket/README.md

     3. Direct download: <https://github.com/mollyim/mollysocket/releases>

 ## Configuration
 * MollySocket web server does not provide TLS.
 It should be accessible behind a reverse proxy.
-It is possible to use MollySocket without the web server: see the Air Gaped mode on Android settings.
+It is possible to use MollySocket without the web server: see the Air Gapped mode on Android settings.

 ### Environment
 * Use the environment variable `ROCKET_PORT` to change the port used by the webserver.